Compete and Compose: Learning Independent Mechanisms for Modular World Models

 Our findings show traces of the mechanisms and their competition across various model components and reveal attention positions that effectively control the strength of certain mechanisms.

-We propose a unified domain generalization framework applicable in both training and inference stages of collaborative perception.
+We propose a unified domain generalization framework to be utilized during the training and inference stages of collaborative perception.

-In the inference phase, we introduce an intra-system domain alignment mechanism to reduce or potentially eliminate the domain discrepancy.
+We also introduce an intra-system domain alignment mechanism to reduce or potentially eliminate the domain discrepancy among connected and autonomous vehicles.

 arXiv Detail & Related papers (2023-11-28T12:52:49Z) - Self-Supervised Models are Continual Learners [79.70541692930108]